-A three-year old girl was suffering from a rare disease, and she needed a bone-marrow donation in order to survive.
+A three-year old girl was suffering from a rare disease, and she desperately needed a bone-marrow donation to survive.
 Her parents were thrilled when they found out that her older brother, who was eight, was an exact match.

 As the process began, he lay in bed next to his sister and smiled, seeing the color returning to her cheeks.
 Then his face grew pale and his smile faded.
 He looked up at the nurse beside him and asked in a trembling voice, “When will I start to die?”

 The young boy had misunderstood the doctor.
-He thought he had to die to save his sick sister.
+He thought he had to give up his own life to save his sick sister.

 Throughout the Torah, there are many heroes with awe-inspiring ascents to greatness.
-When we think of Moshe, we picture a burning bush, a dramatic confrontation with Pharaoh, and a spectacular splitting of the sea.
-When we consider Avraham, we imagine a man thrown into the flames, undergoing bris milah at one hundred years of age, and the willingness sacrifice his designated son on the alter.
+When we think of Moshe, we picture a burning bush, a dramatic confrontation with Pharaoh, and a spectacular splitting of the Yam Suf (Red Sea).
+When we consider Avraham, we imagine a man thrown into the flames, undergoing bris milah at the age of a hundred, and the willingness sacrifice his designated son on the altar.
 However, when we think of Pinchas, what do we see?
-The image is hazy, evoking conflicting emotions, and begging for explanation.
+The image is hazy, evoking conflicting emotions and begging for explanation.
 Let us start from the very beginning of Parshas Pinchas, which follows immediately after the events of the previous parsha, Parshas Balak.